ThinGs You Might Not Know... About Chinatown Central Plaza (UNDER CONSTRUCTION)

 After their old neighborhood was gone, a coalition of original families came together to build a New Chinatown.
-Not allowed to become citizens, or own land as individuals, they pooled their money, formed an Association, sold shares and with the help of an understanding man from the Santa Fe Railway, the families bought a dusty rail yard and built, by themselves, their new vision for Central Plaza.
-The shopping experience would be the first of its kind, offering a harmony of ancient tradition and youthful spirit, uniquely Chinese-American.
-The first families created their vision 17 years before Disneyland.
+Not allowed to become citizens, or own land as individuals, they pooled their money, formed an Association, sold shares and with the help of an understanding man from the Santa Fe Railway, the families bought a dusty rail yard and built, by themselves, their new vision for Central Plaza, a New Chinatown.
+Their dream was to create a unique shopping experience for all visitors and tourists--- the first of its kind, offering a harmony of ancient tradition and youthful spirit---uniquely Chinese-American.

 New Chinatown opened on June 25, 1938.
 The destination was an immediate hit with LA and the Hollywood crowd.
 For half a century, this was the place to come--- to find the best Chinese food, antiques, curios, music and night life.
 Hundreds of people filled the streets until the wee hours.
-The fledgling Association became the Los Angeles Chinatown Corporation, comprised of original families who today, still seek to maintain it for the benefit of the Chinatown community.
-Central Plaza is a time capsule, but the founders are still here-- working in the small family businesses to raise and educate the next generation.
+The fledgling Association became the Los Angeles Chinatown Corporation, comprised of original families who still seek to maintain and improve the property for the whole community, just as their grandparents did.
+Central Plaza is a time capsule to the future.
+The founders are still here-- working in the family businesses to raise and educate the next generation, alongside new immigrants and new entrepreneurs.
 Explore the shops, restaurants and clubs on the private walk streets, Gin Ling Way, Mei Ling Way, Jung Jing Road, Lei Min Way, Sun Mun Way.
-Cross Hill Street to West Plaza and Chung King Road.
-The past feels very close, and many folks believe the ancestors are still here watching over us.
-One can sense the heart and soul they gave to Chinatown.
+The past feels very close, and many folks believe the ancestors are still here watching over us, heart and soul.

 Some special places in Central Plaza: The Wishing Well is called the Seven Star Caverns.
 It’s a scale model of a real mountain in Canton, where the locals believe Immortals live.
 Professor Henry Liu built the structure by modeling handfuls of concrete over rebar in 1939.
-It is said that throwing a coin with your back turned will grant a hidden wish that only your soul can see.
+It’s been said that throwing a coin with your back turned will grant a hidden wish that only your soul can see.
 You can sense here, the echo of millions and millions of wishes wished over 82 years.
-The community is trying to save for its restoration.
-(Underneath the wishing well, there remains a giant cauldron that was used to melt iron for the railway, too heavy to remove.)
+The community hopes to save for its restoration.
+(Underneath the wishing well, there remains a giant cauldron that was used to hold melted iron for the railway, too heavy to remove.)

 Beside the Broadway Gate, presides a statue of Dr. Sun Yat-sen, a revolutionary who first brought the ideas of democracy and freedom to the Chinese people.
 He is so important to the Chinese immigrants who came to America, they surround his statue with hundreds of flowers every year on the dates of his birth and death, November 12 and April 12.
 Over on the Hill Street side, you will see the red West Gateway.
 The 4 characters across the top are translated "Cooperate to Achieve".
 The West Gate honors the Chinese railroad workers who united our country and stands for the idea that one cannot do great things alone.

 Our newest symbol of honor is the Bruce Lee statue, the very first in the United States.
-Bruce Lee’s contributions to martial arts and action films are legendary, but his true legacy was breaking down racial barriers and creating a philosophy of inclusion that continues to inspire people the world over.
-Los Angeles Chinatown joined with the Bruce Lee Foundation and the Lee family and raised donations for the permanent placement of the statue, and in the future, they hope to restore the two Gateways.
-Here in Central Plaza, the sons and daughters of the first families of Chinatown, many of whom are professionals in their own lives, continue to honor the legacy of their parents by working to preserve the old shops, restaurants and night clubs.
-Young Chinese and American entrepreneurs are here too, with new ideas in cutting-edge fashion, art, music and cuisine.
+Bruce Lee’s contributions to martial arts and action films are legendary, but his true legacy was breaking down racial barriers for people of all races, and creating a philosophy of inclusion that continues to inspire the world over.
+Los Angeles Chinatown Corporation joined with the Bruce Lee Foundation and the Lee family and raised donations for the permanent placement of the statue, and in the future, they hope to restore the two Gateways.
+Here in Central Plaza, the sons and daughters of the first families of Chinatown, many of whom are professionals in their own lives, continue to honor the legacy of their parents by working to preserve and re-imagine the shops, restaurants and night clubs.
+American entrepreneurs from all cultures are here too, with new ideas in cutting-edge fashion, art, music and cuisine.
 The old and young are in harmony.
 Explore the streets and shops here.
-Everyone welcomes you.